Chart Color Schemes

 Seventeen Mile Rocks - Sinnamon Park's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive outcomes for Seventeen Mile Rocks - Sinnamon Park residents.
-The prevalence of common health conditions among this population is quite low compared to the general population but higher than the national average among older, at-risk cohorts.
-Private health cover is exceptionally high in this area, with approximately 63% of the total population (6,247 people) having it, compared to 58.4% across Greater Brisbane and a national average of 55.3%.
+Health data indicates relatively positive outcomes for Seventeen Mile Rocks - Sinnamon Park residents.
+The prevalence of common health conditions is quite low among the general population but higher than the national average across older, at-risk cohorts.
+The rate of private health cover is exceptionally high at approximately 63% of the total population (6,247 people), compared to 58.4% across Greater Brisbane and a national average of 55.3%.

-The most common medical conditions are mental health issues and arthritis, affecting 8.2 and 7.0% of residents respectively.
-70.2% of residents declare themselves completely clear of medical ailments, compared to 71.2% across Greater Brisbane.
-As of the latest data (2021), 21.9% of residents are aged 65 and over (2,157 people), which is higher than the 20.4% in Greater Brisbane.
-This demographic requires more attention due to their increased health needs compared to the broader population.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 8.2 and 7.0% of residents respectively, while 70.2% declared themselves completely clear of medical ailments compared to 71.2% across Greater Brisbane.
+The area has 21.9% of residents aged 65 and over (2,157 people), which is higher than the 20.4% in Greater Brisbane.

 Frequently Asked Questions - Health